Asian shares slip, dollar up on higher rates outlook

 European stock futures pointed to small declines at the open, with pan-region Euro Stoxx 50 futures down 0.02%, DAX futures falling 0.06%, FTSE futures inching 0.01% lower, and CAC 40 futures easing 0.02%.

-Hopes for a strong U.S. recovery pushed technology stocks higher on Thursday, lifting the Nasdaq Composite (.IXIC) up 0.87%.
-But worries about inflation and higher rates weighed on the broader market, with the S&P 500 (.SPX) edging down 0.04%.
-The Dow Jones Industrial Average (.DJI) fell 0.62%.
+Hopes for a strong U.S. recovery pushed technology stocks higher on Thursday, lifting the Nasdaq Composite up 0.87%.
+But worries about inflation and higher rates weighed on the broader market, with the S&P 500 edging down 0.04%.
+The Dow Jones Industrial Average fell 0.62%.

 “The Fed for a long time was sending a very strong signal that they were prioritising the labour market, and they want this broad, inclusive recovery and healing of the labour market and they’re going to run the economy red-hot to get there,” said Richard Franulovich, head of FX strategy at Westpac.